Want to just get started? Click here to sign up for Nextiva and get an 800 toll-free phone number today.

 Think about the kind of features that every service provider offers and, more importantly, the ones you need.

 It’s worth comparing every potential phone provider on their feature sets, including digging into things like:

-- How many local and/or toll-free numbers do I get with my service?
+- How many local and/or toll-free numbers do you get with your service?

 - Does this support voice and/or video conferencing?

-- Can I use this as easily for outbound as inbound?
+- Can you use this as easily for outbound as inbound?

 - Are the features beyond phone service, like collaboration tools, worth the price tag?

 It’s best to select a feature package that includes everything to cover your basic requirements while fitting your estimated budget.